-Check out NZTE’s Export Essentials Programme, this is designed to help you understand how to build an export plan, including choosing target markets and finding a distribution partner and channels.
+Check out NZTE’s Export Essentials Programme, which is designed to help you understand how to build an export plan, including choosing target markets and finding a distribution partner and channels.

-Exporting a service rather than a product can entail its own unique challenges such as intellectual property (IP) protection, business structure and employment.
+Exporting a service rather than a product can have unique challenges, like intellectual property (IP) protection, business structure and employment.

-Although seeking patents in different markets can be a sizeable time and money investment, it’s worth doing so because the process will include searches for existing patents your design may infringe upon.
+It's worth your time and money to seek patents in different markets because the process will include searches for existing patents your design may infringe upon.

 Consider your business and research your target market to identify risks.
 Careful planning will help your business prepare to take on the challenges involved in exporting services.

 Filing international patent applications (external link) — International Property Office New Zealand

 You can sell services internationally in a variety of ways.
 First, you need to decide if your business will provide the services directly in your target market, or whether you will form a subsidiary company overseas.

 An overseas subsidiary will be subject to overseas company laws, relating to the filing of annual returns and financial statements, for example.
 This will also affect the tax you need to pay in New Zealand and in your target market.